litmuschaos/litmus-docs/website/docs/user-guides/change-project-name.md

 sidebar_label: Change Project Name
 ---

+## Introduction

+Owners have the ability to change the name of their project if they wish to do so.

+## Before you begin

+The concept of `Projects` is discussed [here](../concepts/projects) and will help you build a foundational understanding of what projects mean in the ChaosCenter.

 ## Steps

-Owners have the ability to change the name of their project by following the steps below:

 ### 1. Go to `My Project`